jasmincl/correlaid-hackathon-spatialdata/README.md

 ### Landuse
-The data for landuse in Hamburg is provided in the repo as a sf-dataframe.
-The landuse data was extracted from a shapefile available on the [geofabrik download server](https://download.geofabrik.de/europe/germany/hamburg.html).
+The data for landuse in Hamburg is provided as a shapefile  in the repo as a shapefile available on the [geofabrik download server](https://download.geofabrik.de/europe/germany/hamburg.html).
+For R users, it is also available as a sf-dataframe (landuse.rds).

 ```R